rjbmsoftware/algorithms/README.md

-# algorithms
+# Algorithms and data structures
-a place for me to learn about algorithms
+a place for me to learn about algorithms and data structures